 Numba is a dynamic, just-in-time (JIT), NumPy-aware Python compiler.
 Numba uses the LLVM compiler infrastructure to generate optimized machine code and a wrapper to call it from Python.
 Unlike Cython, coding is in regular Python.
 Numba reads type information from annotations embedded in the decorator and optimizes the code.
 For programs that use NumPy data structures, such as arrays, and a lot of math functions, it can achieve similar performance to C or Fortran.
-NumPy uses hardware acceleration for linear algebra and matrix functions using LAPACK and BLAS to provide additional acceleration and improves performance dramatically, as seen in the IBM blog post, A Speed Comparison Of C, Julia, Python, Numba, and Cython on LU Factorization.
+NumPy uses hardware acceleration for linear algebra and matrix functions using LAPACK and BLAS to provide additional acceleration and improves performance dramatically, as seen in A Speed Comparison Of C, Julia, Python, Numba, and Cython on LU Factorization.

 Numba is also capable of using a GP-GPU back end in addition to the CPU.
 Anaconda, Inc., the company behind one of the major Python distributions, also develops Numba and Numba Pro, a commercial version.